MSH Silicone Vaginal Dilator Nr 5 only

 - Keep discomfort to a minimum – we do not want you to feel physical or psychological discomfort when you are dilating.
 Of course, you are going to have to push yourself a little bit to progress to the next size, but if you feel overly anxious, first speak to your doctor, your physiotherapist or psychologist about it.

-- Avoid using a dilator with active pelvic infection and see your doctor if you think that you might have an infection.
+- Avoid using a dilator when you have active pelvic infection and see your doctor if you think that you might have an infection.

 - Avoid using a dilator immediately following pelvic surgery – be guided by your specialists’ recommendations regarding all forms of post-operative penetration and dilator use.
 You do not want to wait too long either, as soon the sutures have dissolved, you should be able to start.